estopinj/dam/about.md

 ## Objective
-The Detection Attribution Modeling Framework (DAM) serves the goal to orient users looking to disentangle the drivers of observed biodiversity change.
+- The Detection Attribution Modeling Framework (DAM) serves the goal to orient users looking methods for detecting and disentangling the drivers of observed biodiversity change.
-It **situates methods**, both *widespread* methods used in ecological studies and approaches inherited from *causal inference* or econometrics, against an ordered set of criteria.
+It **situates methods**, both *widespread* methods used in ecological studies and approaches inherited from *causal inference* or econometrics, against an ordered set of [criteria](/criteria).

-The different [criteria](/criteria) invite users to precisely qualify what they are looking for and what they have at hands to narrow down and suggest detection and/or attribution [methods](/methods) and tools suited to their study.
+- The different [criteria](/criteria) invite users to precisely qualify what they are looking for and what they have at hands to narrow down and suggest detection and/or attribution [methods](/methods) and tools suited to their study.